 Use a SPF of 30 and above.
 I also suggest longer sleeves and umbrellas till your laser treatment is done.

-Pamper your skin:
+Pamper your dark skin:

 Some skincare products contain ingredients that can leave skin vulnerable.
 These are mostly found in anti-acne or anti-aging products.